ocean-data-qc/ocean-data-qc/README.md

     3. Optional but very recommended for functionality: GNU Octave

         * Download and install GNU Octave.
-Follow instructions from: [https://www.gnu.org/software/octave/#install](https://www.gnu.org/software/octave/#install)
+Follow instructions from: [https://www.gnu.org/software/octave/#install](https://www.gnu.org/software/octave/#install).
+Latest version proven to work was 5.2, it can be downloaded from here: https://ftp.gnu.org/gnu/octave/

 1. Download this project